zywan/TwitterProject/README.md

 # TwitterProject
-    When running this project in PC, the path-name may has some problem
+    When running this project in PC, the path-name may have some problem
 ## Operation instruction
 ### 1. Preparation
 #### 1) openCV